WHO WE ARE

 HOW DO WE USE YOUR INFORMATION?

 If you use Get in Touch we will only use your information to respond to your query and if you Sign the Charter we will only use your information for analytical purposes.
-If you check the box to receive updates from Oxford Homeless Movement, OCF will manage the marketing on behalf of the Oxfordshire Homeless Movement partnership.
+If you check the box to receive updates from Oxfordshire Homeless Movement, OCF will manage the marketing on behalf of the Oxfordshire Homeless Movement partnership.

 Occasionally, Oxfordshire Homeless Movement may include information from partner organisations or organisations who support them in their communications.
 Information on how to opt out will be included in all messages.